VirtXpro/virtxpro/README.md

 - Experience with deadlines and work planning.

 #### Why DARJYO has adopted the self-paced virtual approach
-<i>Developers and Engineers in the workspace do not wish to be micro-managed when they are coding and debugging;)</i>
+<i>Developers and Engineers in the workspace do not wish to be micro-managed when they are coding and debugging ;-p</i>

 As a startup our choice in adopting self-paced remote internships are due to several key benefits:
 - Flexibility and Accessibility: Accommodates diverse schedules and attracts a wider talent pool.